Cat-Ching's Divine Will

 Don't pick up Gitan normally - Step on it by holding B, then exchange it with an inventory item.

-This lets you carry the Gitan bag as an item, which can be thrown as a projectile.
+This lets you carry the Gitan bag as an item, which can be thrown as a powerful projectile.

 Rotten Onigiri turns into HP restoring Grilled Onigiri when Shiren gets hit by Firepuff's flame.